tfourj/immich-public-proxy/README.md

 # Immich Public Proxy

 Share your Immich photos and albums in a safe way without exposing your Immich instance to the public.
-Set up takes 5 minutes, and all of your sharing is managed within Immich.
+Set up takes less than a minute, and all of your sharing is managed within Immich.

 <p align="center" width="100%">